-Anger Management Classes
+Anger Management Classes in NYC

 Anger management skills can be taught in an educational or therapeutic way depending on the format.
 Typical settings offer anger management to 8-12 participants.
 There is scientific support that anger management offered anywhere from 8 to 16 sessions can be helpful in reducing anger symptoms.
 This program can be applied to various forms of anger, whether it takes place at home, in the workplace, or on the road (road rage).

 The signs of anger management issues may be obvious.
 But sometimes they are not obvious to those of us who have anger management problems.
 Anger has been called a moral emotion.
 People are often angry at other people for behavior they see as immoral, inappropriate, unfair, unjust, mean, incompetent, etc. You may be right!